 A special focus of Rabbi Berkun’s has been interfaith relations.
 He participated in a unique 10-day interfaith mission of rabbis and African-American ministers to Senegal, West Africa and Israel.
 He has spearheaded many interfaith initiatives, including Gospel/Klezmer concerts and Black-Jewish Passover Seders, which were awarded national recognition by the Religious Action Center of Reform Judaism for outstanding Black-Jewish relations.
 Rabbi Berkun has worked closely with the Christian pro-Israel community and with the National Conference for Community and Justice, where he participated in interfaith retreats designed to promote understanding and respect among all races, religions, and cultures.

 Rabbi Jonathan Berkun is married to Rabbi Lauren Berkun, who was also ordained at the Jewish Theological Seminary.
 A graduate of Princeton University, Rabbi Lauren Berkun was a Wexner Graduate Fellow, a CLAL Rabbinic intern, and a Senior Rabbinic Fellow at the Shalom Hartman Institute.
-She currently serves as the Director of Rabbinic and Synagogue Programs for the Shalom Hartman Institute, teaching classes and leading seminars for lay leaders in South Florida.
+She currently serves as Vice President of the Shalom Hartman Institute of North America where she directs rabbinic programs.
 Rabbis Berkun are blessed with three children, Jeremy, Jonah, and Eliana.